noreenwu/DS/p3/explanation_3.md

 The entire encoding process ends up being a multiple of O(N) -- even though there are a number of steps, each of them is on the order of O(N).

+Decoding: To decode, walk through the encoded string, and starting from the top of the Huffman tree, allow the '0' character (byte) to guide you left and the '1' character to guide you right.
+The encoded data is supposed to take up less space than the original, but each character has to be looked at in decoding, and there will be more characters than there were originally.
+As the number of unique characters in the original input increases, the number of codes generated will be correspondingly larger.
+If there are 26 unique characters, the codes are as long as 5; if 52 characters the codes are as long as 6, or log N. So the length of the data string that has to be looked through is worst case about O(N log N).

 ## Space Complexity